espidev/ProtectionStones/README.md

         no_moving_when_tp_waiting = true
         tp_waiting_seconds = 0

+        # Whether or not to prevent obtaining this block through /ps get.
+        # Ignored with protectionstones.admin
+        prevent_ps_get = false

         # Extra permission required to place this specific protection block (you still need protectionstones.create)
+        # Also applies to /ps get (you still need protectionstones.get)
         # '' for no extra permission
         permission = ''

     [event]

         # Events section
         # ~~~~~~~~~~~~~~
         # For each line on events, it is the format 'type: action'